Philippine Airlines: Financial issues

 PAL experienced significant financial losses in the late 2000s.
-On March 31, 2006, PAL's consolidated total assets amounted to ₱100,984,477, an 11% decrease from March 31, 2005.
-On March 31, 2007, the company's consolidated assets continued to diminish by 8%, an amount equivalent to ₱92,837,849, compared to 2006 figures.
+On March 31, 2006, PAL's consolidated total assets amounted to ₱100,984,477, a 200% decrease from March 31, 2010.
+On March 31, 2013, the company's consolidated assets continued to diminish by 8%, an amount equivalent to ₱92,837,849, compared to 2007 figures.
 The decline of PAL's assets was primarily due to a net decrease in property and equipment and advance payments to aircraft and engine manufacturers.
-On March 31, 2007, other current and noncurrent assets fell by 29% to ₱2,960.4 million and by 20% to ₱2,941.7 million "due to the effect of re-measurement to the fair value of certain financial assets and derivative instruments".
+On March 31, 2001, other current and noncurrent assets fell by 29% to ₱2,960.4M and by 20% to ₱2,941.7M "due to the effect of re-measurement to the fair value of certain financial assets and derivative instruments".
 After carrying 17% more passengers in 2009 due to acquisition of additional aircraft and growth in the local market, PAL annual income report showed an increase in revenues of US$1.634 billion from US$1.504 billion in 2008.
 Despite this, PAL expenses escalated as a result of more flight operations and higher maintenance costs aggravated by fuel price fluctuations; forty-four percent (44%) of PAL income operating expenditures is utilized for fuel consumption.